pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

 This class allows creating interconnected graphical elements on a PDF page.
 Its methods have the same meaning and name as the corresponding :ref:`Page` methods.

 In fact, each :ref:`Page` draw method is just a convenience wrapper for (1) one shape draw method, (2) the :meth:`finish` method, and (3) the :meth:`commit` method.
 For page text insertion, only the :meth:`commit` method is invoked.
-If many draw and text perations are executed for a page, you should always consider using a Shape object.
+If many draw and text operations are executed for a page, you should always consider using a Shape object.

 Several draw methods can be executed in a row and each one of them will contribute to one drawing.
 Once the drawing is complete, the :meth:`finish` method must be invoked to apply color, dashing, width, morphing and other attributes.